Here is how to transform a washing machine drum for fire pit. It sounds retty hefty, but it’s actually easier than you think!

 The trash can lid can be had for $3.00, and old Webers can be found at garage sales for $10.00 or less sometimes.

 Take it to the next level: other uses for a washing machine drum:

 - If you have a large backyard and are having a big party, make multiple fire pits and place them throughout.
 Lay down a base of square patio tiles as a foundation to set it upon.

 - Instead of making it a fire pit, use it as a planter for your yard!

-- Make a topper to u se as a seat or end table.
+- Make a topper to go with it and use as a seat or end table.

 - Use as a holder for kids toys, blankets, etc

-- Paint i and make an art piece!
+- Paint it and make an art piece!